 In the 1700s, it was fashionable to find new and rare plant species abroad and bring them back to display.
 Bowes commissioned Scottish botanist William Paterson to discover plants in South Africa and had an Orangery built at Gibside to display them in, which is still available to view today.
 She also had a large collection of dried plants but it is thought many of these were lost in a sale in the 1900s.

 Unfortunately, Bowes’ passion was squashed and the Orangery fell into disrepair after she married her second husband.
-After marrying Bowes, Andrew Stoney attempted to take control of her fortune after find she had secretly had him sign a prenuptial agreement, through kidnapping, and mentally and physically abusing her.
+After marrying Bowes, Andrew Stoney attempted to take control of her fortune.
+When he found she had secretly had him sign a prenuptial agreement, he kidnapped, and mentally and physically abused her and her staff.
 After eight years, she escaped Stoney, filed for divorce and won, paving the way for the reform of English divorce law.

 Four years after Mary Eleanor Bowe was born to a wealthy baron in England, Jeanne Baret was born to an illiterate labourer in regional France.
 Baret was also orphaned in her teen years and went on to become a housekeeper to Philibert Commerçon, a naturalist, after his wife died.